Inversion therapy is the best non-intrusive way of dealing with insistent back pains.

 The numerous benefits including stress relief and improved blood circulation have made inversion tables become very popular.

 Which brings us to a very important question – what precautions should you take before using an inversion table?

-We aim to make your purchasing decision as painless as possible here at Inversiontablespro.com, so here are the most important factors we feel you need to consider before starting inversion therapy:
+With our inversion table reviews, we aim to make your purchasing decision as painless as possible here at Inversiontablespro.com, so here are the most important factors we feel you need to consider before starting inversion therapy:

 This is probably the most overlooked, yet most crucial thing to do before starting inversion therapy.
 As beneficial as inversion is, there is the looming risk of solving the back pain problem while at the same time causing another problem.

 When in a flipped position, you relieve most of your organs of the gravitational pull and this is the main reason why your heart beat slows down and your blood pressure increases.
 While this can be good for a healthy person, it can be disastrous for a hypertension patient, expectant woman, or someone with obesity.

 Even though inversion relieves pressure from most organs of the body, the head becomes the victim for all this pressure.
 Since your eyes and ears are on the head, they will inevitably feel some of this pressure and this can be a serious health hazard if you are suffering from any ear or eye condition.
 There are many other situations in which a doctor might advise against using inversion therapy and that is why it is advisable to talk to your doctor before you embark on this therapy.

 When it comes to inversion tables, good is relative.
 What is good for another person may not be necessarily good for you.
 For instance, not all inversion tables are of the same length and size which means that you have to figure out how much space you have before you purchase the table.